hallgren/eventsourcing/README.md

 ### Aggregate ID

 The identifier on the aggregate is default set by a random generated string via the crypt/rand pkg.
-It is possible to change the default behaivior in two ways.
+It is possible to change the default behavior in two ways.

 * Set a specific id on the aggregate via the SetID func.